-41 Bridge St, Port Melbourne is a 3 bedroom, 2 bathroom House.
-The property has a land size of 203m2.
+41 Bridge St, Port Melbourne is a 3 bedroom, 2 bathroom House with 1 parking spaces.
 While the property is not currently for sale or for rent, it was last sold in March 2021.

 Boasting irresistible street presence, this double storey Victorian has been totally transformed by Rothe Lowman Architects delivering outstanding contemporary interiors, high specification finishes and enduing appeal in a location loaded with lifestyle advantages.